mstatt/Nvidia_Jetson_Smoker_Detection/README.md

 ```
 >> sudo ./installs.sh
 ```
-<li> You may get asked inf you want to install certain libraries etc, type Y and let run.</li>
+<li> You may get asked if you want to install certain libraries etc, type Y and let run.</li>
 <li> When you get to the Models options window, please be sure to select (ssd-mobilenet-v2) Under the Object Detection heading.</li>
 <li> When you get to the Pytorch installation screen select it and Tab to "Ok".</li>
+<li> The overall time of implementation can vary depending on internet speeds and other factors.
+It usually takes around 30 minutes.</li>
+<li> You will be prompted to automatically restart the Docker Daemon, click "No".</li>
 <li> Upon completion your Nano should reboot.</li>
   </p>
 </ol>